tcltk/tklib/modules/tablelist/README.txt

   - a tutorial in HTML format;
   - reference pages in HTML format.

-A tablelist widget is a multi-column listbox.
+A tablelist is a multi-column listbox and tree widget.
 The width of each column can be dynamic (i.e., just large enough to hold all its elements, including the header) or static (specified in characters or pixels).
 The columns are, per default, resizable.
 The alignment of each column can be specified as "left", "right", or "center".

 The columns, rows, and cells can be configured individually.
 Several of the global and column-specific options refer to the headers,